 Think of the impact any small city has on the environment.
 Waste is created, water is used and energy is needed to power the community.
 UB understands that by focusing on sustainable measures, we can mitigate our environmental impact.

-Now, you don’t have to sort recyclables by glass, plastic or paper.
+You do not have to sort recyclables by type: glass, plastic or paper.
 Just toss it in one of the specially marked “All-In-One” bins located across campus.

 And it’s not just easier.
 It will also reduce the amount of materials going to landfills.